obronchain/BS21_ches2020CTF/README.rst

 This repository contains the attack by `Bronchain and Standaert` against the CHES2020 CTF software targets.
-It leverages `Soft Analytical Side-Channel Attacks` and is using its implementation in `SCALib` (version 0.1.1).
-It allows to break all the software implementations protected with 3,4,6 and 8 shares.
+It leverages `Soft Analytical Side-Channel Attacks` and is using its implementation in `SCALib` (version 0.3.3).
+It allows to break all the masked software implementations of `Spook` protected with 3,4,6 and 8 shares.

 This is an artifact of the research paper `Breaking Masked Implementations with Many Shares on 32-bit Software Platforms or When the Security Order Does Not Matter` published in TCHES 2021, Issue 3.

+**Important**: We stress that this repository is a support to the research paper made to reproduce the results.
+We therefore assume that the user has read the research paper.

 Overview
 ========
-This project goes in three steps:
+In order to mount the attack against a given implementation, two steps must be followed (see Section 4 of the paper).

-1. **Profile**: Which consists in first derived the values of each intermediate variable, computing `SNR` and build a template for each of them.
+1. **Profile**: Which consists in deriving a Gaussian template for each of the shares within the masked Sbox.
 2. **Attack**: Which consists in recovering the secret keys by leveraging `Soft Analytical Side-Channel Attacks (SASCA)`.
-3. **Report**: Which consists in plotting the profiling and attack results.

 Since the output of profiling and attacks are made available online, each step can be done independently (profiling is the more costly).